-There has been a lot of talk lately about whether or not it is safe to use raw garlic in sous vide.
+There is always a lot of talk about whether or not it is safe to use raw garlic in sous vide.
 I figured I would address the concerns and go into a little more detail about the issue.

 There are two key points when using raw garlic: flavor and safety.

 Does Raw Garlic in Sous Vide Taste Good?

 The first discussion point with using raw garlic, and the quickest one to discuss, is whether or not raw garlic in sous vide actually tastes good.
 Most of us are used to adding raw garlic when we cook meat so it is a natural transition to start including it with sous vide.